Initial Training for Mammography Course Descriptions

 This unit of study provides an explanation of the risk factors for breast cancer.
 The mammographer will be introduced to breast cancer as a disease and learn the current statistical estimates provided by the American Cancer Society.
 Various risk factors and current research findings will be presented.
 The mammographer will better understand the importance of presenting this information to the radiologist via the patient breast history form for thorough evaluation of a patient’s risk of developing breast cancer.

 This unit of study provides an explanation of proper breast compression during mammography.
-The mammographer will be introduced to various aspects of breast compression including patient care, physical aspects of compression specific to each manufacturer, and mandatory quality control testing.
+The mammographer will be introduced to various aspects of breast compression including patient care, physical aspects of compression and mandatory quality control testing.
 The mammographer will also learn the advantages of adequate compression and how to best support the patient during breast compression.
 A review of proper identification procedures according to the ACR’s standardized labeling system is also included.

 MAMMOGRAPHIC POSITIONING, BASIC & ADVANCED